notauthorisedxd/XMR-MINER/README.md

 ### Note
-You can't change the amount that the pc uses due to ethics.
+You can't change the amount that the pc uses to mine as its unethical this is for educational purposes.